laravel/docs/redis.md

 <a name="wildcard-subscriptions"></a>
 #### Wildcard Subscriptions

 Using the `psubscribe` method, you may subscribe to a wildcard channel, which may be useful for catching all messages on all channels.
-The `$channel` name will be passed as the second argument to the provided callback `Closure`:
+The `$channel` name will be passed as the second argument to the provided callback closure:

     Redis::psubscribe(['*'], function ($message, $channel) {
         echo $message;